TritonDataCenter/rfd/rfd/0071/README.md

 - GCM is the only supported authentication encryption cipher supported by Node.js: https://nodejs.org/api/crypto.html#crypto_cipher_setaad_buffer
 - The `chattr` Manta SDK function will not auto-encrypt metadata headers set on the `m-encrypt-metadata` header location
+- The `info` Manta SDK function will not auto-decrypt metadata headers

 ### API